As an Amazon Associate we earn from qualifying purchases.

 It should also sit at a level around your body and not ride up your back, as this indicates a loose band.
 In addition, you should be able to fit a finger under the waistband firmly and comfortably.
 Finally, it should not feel like the band will climb up your breasts or like you cannot breathe.

 The straps hold the bra cups in place, so they should not slip down or dig into your shoulders.
 To check that the straps are the correct size, try to fit two fingers between the strap and the shoulder.
 If you are able to do this comfortably, the strap is perfectly adjusted.

-However, if you struggle to do it or can fit in more than two fingers, the strap is too tight or too loose simultaneously.
+However, if you struggle to do it with one bra or can fit in more than two fingers, the strap is too tight or too loose simultaneously.
 Moreover, lift up your arms above your head, and if the band rides up, it is often because the bra is too big.

 Check the Cups

-The cups are designed to engulf the breasts and hold them in place.
-If the cups are too big, there will be gaps between the skin and the fabric.
+The cups of athletic bras are designed to engulf the breasts and hold them in place.
+If the cups are too big, there will be gaps between the skin and the stretch fabric.
 All the extra room means that your bust is not well-supported.

 On the other hand, if your cups are too small, the breast tissues will spill out from the edges.
 You will also feel breathless sooner, as the cups restrict the airflow to your lungs.
 Finally, the underwire of the bra will not lay flat against the rib cage and pinch or dig in your lower breast tissues.

 Stretching out a sports bra is the perfect solution for a bra that is slightly too snug.
-While these bras do loosen up over time after multiple washes, you should not suffer through the pain of a constrictive bra.
-Instead, take the necessary steps according to the bra fabric to make it fit seamlessly.
+While these sports bras do loosen up over time after multiple washes, you should not suffer through the pain of a constrictive athletic bra.
+Instead, choose sports bras with thicker material and take the necessary steps according to the bra fabric to make it fit seamlessly.